alexandrelucchesi/skeleton/README.md

 skeleton
 ========

-Base web project using technologies as: Spring 3 MVC, Thymeleaf, Hibernate and Twitter Bootstrap.
+Base web project using technologies such as: Spring 3 MVC, Thymeleaf, Hibernate and Twitter Bootstrap.